mozilla/extension-workshop/src/content/documentation/publish.md

 ## Promote your extension

-Grow your user base by [creating an appealing listing](/documentation/develop/create-an-appealing-listing/) for your extension.
+Improve your add-on's SEO and attract more users by [creating an appealing listing](/documentation/develop/create-an-appealing-listing/) for your extension.

 <!-- Video Popup Thumbnail -->